FalaahArifKhan/data-cleaning-stability/README.md

 # Fairness and Stability under Realistic Missingness and Missingness Shift: Results of a Large-Scale Empirical Study

-This repository contains the source code, scripts, and datasets for Fairness and Stability under Realistic Missingness and Missingness Shift benchmark.
-Benchmark uses state of the art MVM techniques on a suite of novel evaluation settings on popular fairness benchmark datasets, including multi-mechanism missingness (when several different missingness patterns co-exist in the data) and missingness shift (when the missingness mechanism changes between development/training and deployment/testing), and using a large set of holistic evaluation metrics, including fairness and stability.
+This repository contains the source code, scripts, and datasets for "Fairness and Stability under Realistic Missingness and Missingness Shift" benchmark.
+Benchmark uses state-of-the-art MVM techniques on a suite of novel evaluation settings on popular fairness benchmark datasets, including multi-mechanism missingness (when several different missingness patterns co-exist in the data) and missingness shift (when the missingness mechanism changes between development/training and deployment/testing), and using a large set of holistic evaluation metrics, including fairness and stability.
 The benchmark includes functionality for storing experiment results in a database, with MongoDB chosen for our purposes.
 Additionally, the benchmark is designed to be extensible, allowing researchers to incorporate custom datasets and apply new MVM techniques.

 ## Setup